 An FHA loan might be another option to buy your dream home if you have a history of paying your bills on time, even if you experienced a period of financial hardship.
 FHA loan qualifications state that you might still be able to qualify for a loan, regardless of isolated cases of late or slow payments.

 If you’re still wondering how to get approved for a higher mortgage loan, you can bring in a co-borrower — that extra income and equity will likely enable you to qualify for your home.
 Co-borrowers can be occupants or non-occupants.
 An occupying co-borrower lives in the home with you.
 A non-occupant co-borrower is more like a co-signer.
 This person doesn’t live in the house but is responsible for the payments.

 Lenders are more likely to put restrictions on non-occupant co-borrower loans, such as requiring a higher down payment.
 Government loans typically come with fewer restrictions.

 For manually underwritten loans, the income from a non-occupant co-borrower might be considered as acceptable qualifying income.
 This income can offset certain weaknesses that might be in the occupant borrower’s loan application, such as limited financial reserves or limited credit history.

 4. Get a Subprime Mortgage

-The obvious disadvantage, besides higher rates, is that closing costs and fees associated with home loans will usually be higher for subprime borrowers.
+The obvious disadvantage, besides higher rates, is that closing costs and fees associated with home loans will be usually higher for subprime borrowers.
 Although credit score requirements aren’t as stringent for subprime loans, borrowers must still show proof that they can afford the mortgage payments each month.

 5. Strengthen Your Application

-GOBankingRates Staff contributed to the reporting for this article.
+Natalie Campisi contributed to the reporting for this article.